grafin/unity-customeditor/README.md

 ## Features

 * Double click files to open them.
-* Use any text editor with Unity (even in terminal-based, like vim).
+* Use any text editor with Unity (even terminal-based, like vim).
 * Generate Visual Studio project for autocompletion with omnisharp.
 * Provide custom arguments to editor and/or terminal.